Alessandro13751/InSAR_clustering/README.md

    Finally, two results are generated, see the 'outputs' (folder of this repository):
    - 'df_cluster_displ.csv' with the time series of the median value of the dispacement timeseries of each cluster.
    - 'df_coords_cluster.csv' with the lat/long coordinated and the cluster group which can be diplayed in any GIS program.

+# 4.Acknowledgement
+There is no restriction about the research/commercial/scientific use of this script.
+However, we would like you to acknowledge the following work:
+Novellino, A.; Terrington, R.; Christodoulou, V.; Smith, H.; Bateson, L..
+2019 Ground motion and stratum thickness comparison in Tower Hamlets, London.
+Nottingham, UK, British Geological Survey, 31pp.
+(OR/19/043). http://nora.nerc.ac.uk/id/eprint/525619/